preetham2324/Diabetes-Prediction/README.md

 # Run
 make sure to have all [requirements.txt](requirements.txt) installed
 run like any other python file

-python3 File_name.py
-'''
+createElement("button"); button. className = "button-copy-code"; button. innerHTML = copyIcon; block.